Leading the development

-We have ordered and are taking delivery of eleven intermediate tanker vessels that will enter the Gothia Tanker Alliance network 2019-2020
+We have ordered and are taking delivery of eleven intermediate tanker vessels that will enter the Gothia Tanker Alliance network 2018-2020

-Thun Tankers, part of the Gothia Tanker Alliance, has recently added one vessel to the previously contracted four 17,500 dwt IMO II product/chemical tankers to be built at the Avic Dingheng Shipbuilding Ltd in China.
+We are building five 17,500 dwt IMO II product/chemical tankers at the Avic Dingheng Shipbuilding Ltd in China.
 Furetank Chartering, responsible for the intermediate size segment in the Gothia Tanker Alliance, will commercially manage the vessels.

 The Erik Thun Group has a long history of building efficient high quality vessels.
 The ordered new-buildings have been carefully tailor made to meet our clients’ high demands.
 Focus on energy efficiency, sustainability, new regulations and customers’ needs has been key in the development process.
 The vessels that will be built to the absolute latest design are expected to be delivered between April 2019 and January 2020.

 “In Erik Thun, we have a long history of building, owning, and operating both tankers and dry cargo ships in different sizes and with different trading areas, always with the focus on our clients’ needs.
 We have built and operated intermediate size product tankers in the past and are comfortable to re-enter into the intermediate segment with our new-buildings.
 To commercially place the vessels with our close partner Furetank was a natural decision for us”

 ”With the investments in intermediate tankers we do not only deepen our good co-operation further with the partners in the Gothia Tanker Alliance, together with our smaller coastal tankers we can also widen our joint offering towards our customers”